Sharmila Faruqui: Family and education

 Faruqui is the daughter of Usman Farooqi, who was a bureaucrat and a former chairman of Pakistan Steel Mill and Anisa.
 She belongs to a Sindhi family.
-Her maternal grandfather was N M Uqaili, former Pakistan Minister of Finance and Faruqui is the niece of Salman Faruqui, a confidante of former President Asif Ali Zardari.
+Her maternal grandfather was N M Uqaili, former Pakistan Minister of Finance.
+She is the niece of Salman Faruqui, a confidante of former President Asif Ali Zardari.

 Faruqui earned her Master of Business Administration from the Adamson Institute of Business Administration and Technology, Karachi and a Master of Laws degree.

-Faruqui married Hasham Riaz Sheikh, a former Wall Street investment banker and presently an advisor to Asif Ali Zardari, on 5 March 2015.
+On 5 March 2015, Faruqui married Hasham Riaz Sheikh, a former Wall Street investment banker and presently an advisor to Asif Ali Zardari.

 Career

 Prior to joining politics as a Pakistan Peoples Party leader, Faruqui worked as an actress.
-She appeared in a Drama serial "Panchwa Mausam" along with Aijaz Aslam, Talat Hussain, Abdullah Kadwani and Gulab Chandio.
+She appeared in the drama serial "Panchwa Mausam" along with Aijaz Aslam, Talat Hussain, Abdullah Kadwani and Gulab Chandio.

 She appears on TV political news/talk/public affairs News channels to defend her party and government from corruption allegations.

-She previously served as a member of Provincial Assembly of Sindh from 2013-2018 and was reelected in 2018 Pakistani general elections and later became its member in February 2020.
+She previously served as a member of the Provincial Assembly of Sindh from 2013-2018 and was reelected in 2018 Pakistani general elections and later became its member in February 2020.